giorgia-nadizar/interpretable-control-competition/index.md

 **Eric Medvet**, University of Trieste, [emedvet@units.it](mailto:emedvet@units.it) <br>
 Eric Medvet is an Associate Professor at the University of Trieste, Italy.
 His research interests include embodied AI, artificial life, and evolutionary optimization.

+**Florent Teichteil Koenigsbuch**, AIRBUS <br>
+Florent Teichteil Koenigsbuch is an engineer at AIRBUS, working at the frontier of operation research, artificial intelligence and applied mathematics.

 # Sponsors
 We're actively looking for sponsors, contact us if you wish to become one!